nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Listing all medicines

 1. Test case: `listm` <br>
-   Expected: All medicines listed in the display panel.
+   Expected: All medicines listed in the display list panel.
 "Listed all medicines" shown in result display box.

 ### Finding medicine(s)